 Alternatives to Consider:

-• Priced Seed Rounds when raising $2M+ from institutional funds
+• Priced Seed Rounds when raising $2M+ from institutional funds (use a structured startup valuation methods approach)

 • Convertible Notes for flexibility with debt-like protections